Before reading about the Prostitute archetype, you may wish to read the introductory article on archetypes.

 The Prostitute enables you to address your fears around physical and social safety and through the very addressing of them you are able to strip them of their power over you.

-However, as time goes by you will find that you have so strengthened yourself, and your integrity, that your own sense of purpose enables you to be extremely powerful and you will be respected and honored by all around you.
+However, as time goes by you will find that you have so strengthened yourself, and your integrity, that your own sense of purpose enables you to be extremely powerful.
+You will be respected and honored by all around you.
 You will be happier and more grounded within yourself as you know that you are always true to yourself and your own needs.

 You may have already reached the point in your life, in which the Prostitute has become a mature part of yourself.
 That circles you with a strong energy field that says 'NOT FOR SALE" or "For Sale" but with awareness.